handsomefox/redditdl/README.md

   -verbose
         Turns the logging on or off (default false) -video
-        Indicates wheter the application should download videos as well (default false) -width int
+        Indicates whether the application should download videos as well (default false) -width int
         minimal width of the media to download
 ```